Community Primary School

 Hygiene within school will be pristine.
 Cleaning rotas have been amended so that cleaning staff will be on site throughout the school day to continually clean toilets, door panels, sink areas etc. Doors through school will be propped open to minimize touching of handles and surfaces.
 Movement through school will be minimal but children will always walk on the left to ensure a ‘one-way system’ is in place.

 The children will come to the Dining Hall at staggered times to support distancing.
 Our usual high standards of food hygiene will be in place and additional cleaning of the area is timetabled each day.
 Children will sit within their ‘class groups’ but at the distances recommended by W.H.O.
 A school lunch will only be available for all children on Universal Infant Free School Meals, children in Reception, Year 1 and Year 2.
-All KS2 children should bring a packed lunch from home, in a disposable bag, as we will continue to order Free School Meal vouchers on a weekly basis for our families eligible.
+This will be an individual ‘packed lunch’ to keep the highest standards of hygiene and reduce the risk of any transmission of any illness.
+All Nursery and KS2 children should bring a packed lunch from home and we will continue to order Free School Meal vouchers on a weekly basis for our families eligible.

 In the very unlikely event of a child or staff member becoming ill with symptoms of Covid 19 then school will advise on arranging tests.
 If a child or staff member was sent home with these symptoms then LA advice is that the whole group would remain at home for 14 days or until confirmed that the individual had tested negative.
 We would ensure that all were informed.

-In this very unlikely scenario, we have designated an area for the individual to be looked after in and then to be picked up from.
+In this very unlikely scenario, we have designated areas for the individual to be looked after in and then to be picked up from.
 Again, we hope that never has to be used but all resources and systems are in place to support that eventuality.

 A Risk Assessment has been produced in line with Local Authority guidance.
 If you would like to see this, please request a copy from the school office.

 Thank you for your ongoing support.
-If you have any questions the please ring us on 01422 244613 option 1 so we can support any queries you may have.
+If you have any questions then please ring us on 01422 244613 option 1 so we can support any queries you may have.